1934 Thrace pogroms: Pogrom

 The incidents that preceded the pogrom started in Çanakkale in the second half of June 1934.
 The pogroms occurred in Tekirdağ, Edirne, Kırklareli, and Çanakkale, and they were motivated by antisemitism.

-The government of Mustafa Kemal Atatürk failed to stop the pogrom.
+The government of Mustafa Kemal Atatürk acted strongly against rioters and officials who failed to prevent the pogrom.
+After the foreign press reported about the pogroms, Prime Minister İsmet İnönü acknowledged their existence, condemned them and blamed them on antisemitism.

 In the context of the 1934 Turkish Resettlement Law, foreign diplomats who were then based in Turkey believed that the Turkish government implicitly supported the Thrace pogrom to facilitate the relocation of Turkey's Jewish population.
-After the foreign press reported about the pogroms, Prime Minister İsmet İnönü acknowledged their existence, condemned them and blamed them on antisemitism.
 Haaretz reports that according to the historian Corry Guttstadt, "the Turkish authorities had apparently opted for the strategy of putting the Jews under such pressure with boycott activities and anonymous threats 'from the population' that they would leave the area 'voluntarily.'"

 However, others disagree.
 Although the Law on Settlement may well have actually provoked the outbreak of the incidents, the national authorities did not side with the attackers but immediately intervened in the incidents.
 After order was restored, the governors and mayors of the provinces involved were removed from office.
 Further, according to historian Rifat Bali, incitement of violence against Jews was then common in the press and contributed to the violence.

 Aftermath

-Over 15,000 Jewish citizens of Turkey had to flee from the region.
+The government of Mustafa Kemal Atatürk acted strongly against rioters and officials who failed to prevent the pogrom.
+After the foreign press reported about the pogroms, Prime Minister İsmet İnönü acknowledged their existence, condemned them and blamed them on antisemitism.
+Up to 15,000 Jewish citizens of Turkey fled from the region and settled in Istanbul.